 Drying bay leaves in an oven

 This is another great way to dry bay leaves.
 It allows them to dry individually.
-Your oven should be cool.
-The bay leaves can dry overnight and still retain their flatness and color.
-To do this method, simply follow these steps:
+To dry bay leaves in the oven, simply follow these steps:

-- Remove the bay leaves from their stems.
+- Remove the bay leaves from their stems, wash your leaves.

 - Place them on a paper towel.
 Do not let them touch one another.
 Let the towel absorb their moisture.

 - Use an oven tray (preferably with holes) and place a baking sheet on it.